Robbin-Law/Robbin-Law.github.io/anap1525/interviews/index.md

 ## Not Understanding the Technical Document(s)
 *  If you choose to show your DFD’s make sure you are explaining all parts to them.
-*  "The updating customer membership is started because the customer phones in to place an order and a verification of information is your first step" instead of  "Does this look correct?"<br>
+*  "The updating customer membership is started because the customer phones in to place an order and a verification of information is your first step" instead of  "Does this look correct?"<br><br>
 ![DFD Extract](files/dfd-extract.jpg)

 ## Not Paying Attention to Details